-- (a) A temporary employee is one who is hired to: - i) cover a leave of absence due to maternity or other reason for the duration of the leave; - ii) cover vacation absences for a maximum continuous period of four (4) months; - work on a special Editorial project or for a specified time, in either case, not to exceed four (4) months.
-The Union shall be notified in writing as to the nature and duration of such temporary hiring. - iv) Works as a year long intern.
+- a) A temporary employee is one who is hired to: - i. cover a leave of absence due to maternity or other reason for the duration of the leave; - ii. cover vacation absences for a maximum continuous period of four (4) months; - work on a special project or for a specified time, in either case, not to exceed six (6) months.
+The Union shall be notified in writing as to the nature and duration of such temporary hiring.

-The time limits referred to above may be extended by mutual agreement of the Union and the Employer.

-- (b) Temporary employees shall not be used to reduce, displace or eliminate full-time employees. - (c) The probationary provisions of article 8(i) apply equally to temporary employees. - (d) After completion of six (6) months worked, temporary employees hired before September 17, 2007: - i) working on a full-time basis will be eligible for full-time healthcare benefits with the exception of Short Term Disability (STD) and Long Term Disability (LTD).
-They will be eligible to receive paid sick leave for up to one (1) day per month; or, - ii) working on a part-time basis will be eligible for part-time healthcare benefits.
+- b) The time limits referred to above may be extended by mutual agreement of the Union and the Employer. - c) Temporary employees shall not be used to reduce, displace or eliminate fulltime employees. - d) The probationary provisions of article 8(i) apply equally to temporary employees. - e) After completion of six (6) months worked, temporary employees hired before September 17, 2007: - i. working on a full-time basis will be eligible for full-time healthcare benefits with the exception of Short Term Disability (STD) and Long Term Disability (LTD).
+They will be eligible to receive paid sick leave for up to one (1) day per month; or, - ii. working on a part-time basis will be eligible for part-time healthcare benefits.